-Choose from: ABT 230 Web Page Formatting or HIT 151 Medical Terminology.
-Office Technology-Legal (Cert.)-The legal option offers students the opportunity to acquire computer and legal procedures skills and to learn about the Federal and New York State Court Systems.
+Administrative Business Technology - Legal (Cert.) - The legal option offers students the opportunity to acquire computer skills, legal procedures skills, and to learn about the Federal and New York State Court Systems.
 The legal curriculum concentrates on the areas of civil litigation, wills and probates, and real estate.
 Graduates are qualified to work in law firms, which are engaged in general or specialized practice, or in legal departments of large corporations, civil service, insurance companies, law publishers, or the courts.
-During the final semester, all students participate in a legal work/study program.
-They intern in law firms, the District Attorney's office, the Probation Department, or the Courts.
+During the final semester, all students participate in a legal internship program.
+Students intern in law firms, the Nassau County District Attorney's office, the Probation Department, or the Courts.

-Office Technology-Legal Certificate Hegis Code: 5005 Total Credits: 37
+ABT - Legal Certificate Hegis Code: 5005